Act I · The Grove

 "Oh."

 "She did not have a cure.
 She hardly had any information at all.
-But she mentioned Halsin, the man who left with the adventurers.
-He'd been researching them and Nettie said he knew how to extract them.
+But she mentioned Halsin, the former First Druid.
+He's been researching the tadpoles and Nettie more or less said he knew how to extract them.
 I think that is our next best lead."

-Lae'zel stops, mid spoonful, and lowers the utensil back into her bowl.
+Lae'zel stops, spoon half lifted from the bowl.
 "Excuse me?"

-"After my meeting with Nettie, I scouted the surrounding area and came across a dwarf - a dying man who was infected, like us.
+"After my meeting with Nettie, I scouted the surrounding area and came across a dying man who was infected, like us.
 He said I was a True Soul.
 Have any of you heard of such a thing?"

 They each share a glance.